NoneGiven/MphRead/README.md

 ## Planned
 - Music and SFX playback
-- Render more things
+- - Room editor and save editor
-- Implement more gameplay logic
+- Render more things, implement more gameplay logic
 - And even more!

 ## Usage